antononcube/SoftwareDesignMethodsWithWL-book/README.md

 ## What to read?

-Except Part 1 and Part 6 all other parts can be read independently.
+Generally speaking, this book assumes a certain level of programming and mathematical maturity of the readers and (post-beginner to) intermediate level mastery of WL.

+Part 1, "Overview and general directions", overviews and discusses the relationships between the different topics and material of this book.
+(This README file is the same as the "Overview" chapter. )

-If you are not familiar with OOP and Design Patterns it is better to skip Part 2, "Object Oriented Programming Design Patterns".
+Part 2, "Object Oriented Programming Design Patterns", should be of interest to readers who know and have applied OOP Design Patterns.
+For readers not familiar with OOP and Design Patterns it is better to skip Part 2.
 The rest of the book -- Monadic Programming, DSL's, call graphs -- is largely independent of Part 2.

 Part 3, "Monadic Programming", gives all theoretical knowledge and practical know-how to design and use software monads.